Echo Dot (2nd Generation): Best New Upgrades

 Remember that all these gadgets require a strong internet connection, so make sure your WiFi can reach any room in your house where you have an Echo device.

 If you're unsure how strong your internet connection is, then download the Ookla speed test app to test it.
-For out of range networks, I'd recommend getting a WiFi range extender.
+For out of range networks, I'd recommend getting a WiFi range extender or a mesh network from Google.

 Once you have your devices setup, then follow the Alexa-app guidelines to learn about new features, skills, and the other numerous things Alexa can do.

-Since the Echo Dot 2 has the Echo Spatial Perception, you don't have to change the devices' "Alexa" wake word to activate it.
+And since the 2nd Gen Echo Dot has Spatial Perception, you won't have to change the wake word for your other Alexa gadgets.

 Why You Should Buy Echo Dot (2nd Generation)

-However unlike the Amazon Echo, the Dot is much cheaper ($180 for Echo vs. $50 for Echo Dot), it has a 3.5 mm output that allows it to connect to other speakers, and it comes with awesome bundles through Amazon.com.
+However unlike the Amazon Echo, the Dot is much cheaper ($100 for Echo vs. $50 for Echo Dot), and it comes with awesome bundles through Amazon.com like the Echo Dot Kids Version.

-The Echo Dot 2 is the product we've been waiting for and now it's finally here.
+The Echo Dot (2nd Gen) is the product we've been waiting for and now it's finally here.

 Alexa will have her time to shine and consumers will be much happier than they were when the Amazon Echo launched.